doug3236/ABWProfilePatches/README.md

     make_argyll_abw_profile

-Alternately, if you have a licensed I1Profiler you can make profiles manually from the two created CGATs files then execute ABWProfileMaker with the profile name in the same order as the batch command file does it.
+Alternately, if you have a licensed I1Profiler you don't need Argyll tools and can make profiles manually from the two created CGATs files then execute ABWProfileMaker with the profile name in the same order as the batch command file does it.
 Results are effectively identical.
 I prefer Argyll since I1Profiler doesn't offer batch processing.

-Now install the profile or copy to your computer's profile directory:
+Install the profile or copy to your computer's profile directory:
 "C:\Windows\System32\spool\drivers\color"

 ### ABWProfileMaker command line options